-We plan to mark the Soroptimist centenary by planting a tree in Woking.
-We already have one – a joint effort by SI Woking and Woking Lions – in Jubilee Square.
+SI Woking and District marked the Soroptimist centenary by dedicating a tree in Woking’s renovated High Street.
+Woking Mayor, Councillor Liam Lyons unveiled a commemorative plaque next to a beautiful silver birch.
+We already have a tree in Woking – sponsored jointly by SI Woking and Woking Lions – in Jubilee Square.

-We have also contributed £100 towards the Trees for the Downs project.
-The 100 trees the Southern Region plans to sponsor will hopefully be disease resistant “New Horizon” Elms.
-They will replace some of the historic trees lost to Dutch Elm Disease.
-Thiswill fill an important gap in the ecosystem of the Downs, by providing food to butterflies and other insects.
+We also contributed £100 towards the Trees for the Downs project.
+The Southern Region is sponsoring 100 – hopefully disease-resistant – “New Horizon” Elm trees.
+They replace some of the historic trees lost to Dutch Elm Disease.
+They will help to maintain a healthy ecosystem in the Downs, because they will give food to butterflies and other insects.

 Special Celebratory Events and Exhibition

-Soroptimists will get together at the House of Lords for a celebratory reception in the summer.
-There will also be special events in the Welsh and Scottish Parliaments.
+Soroptimists got together at the House of Lords for a celebratory reception in early October 2021

 During October and November 2021, SI Woking had an exhibition about the history of Soroptimist International in Surrey History Centre, Woking.